NDCLab/pepper-pipeline/base_eeg_docker_files/README.md

 # Containerization
 Containerization is an alternative or companion to virtualization.
 It involves encapsulating or packaging up software and all its dependencies so that it can run uniformly and consistently on any infrastructure.
 This allows for developers to create and deploy applications faster and more securely.
+Moreover, this allows researchers to replicate each others analyses deterministically (computational replicability).
 The image built using the dockerfile has all the base functionality required for analysis, such as Python, MNE, Nipype, TensorFlow, Pandas, and more.

 ## What is Docker?

-Docker is a set of platform as a service product that uses OS-level virtualization to deliver software in packages called containers.
+Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries, and configuration files.

 ## What is a Docker Volume?
 Docker volumes are the preferred mechanism for persisting data generated